hannnmc/Cozybnb/README.md

 </div>

 ## Background
-<a href='https://cozy-bnb.herokuapp.com' alt=''>Cozybnb</a> is a near pixel perfect clone of Airbnb with many of the original functionalities such as creating a new listing, manage reservations, and leaving reviews.
-You can choose to signup for a new account, login with an existing account, or use a demo user to try-out the app.
+<a href='https://cozy-bnb.herokuapp.com' alt=''>Cozybnb</a> is a pixel-perfect clone of Airbnb with interactive features such as viewing and managing listings,  booking reservations, and writing reviews, build with JavaScript and a React front-end with a Rails back-end.
+Cozybnb features full user authentication where users can create an account, login with an existing account, or continue with a Demo user.
+Utilizing Flexbox CSS styling and Media Query, the application is also fully web-responsive and is optimized for screens of any size.

 ## Technologies
 - React.js - frontend components